cschneid/sinatra-book/book/Handlers.markdown

 ### Default Cookie Based Sessions

-Sinatra ships with basic support for cookie based sessions.
-To enable it, in a configure block, or at the top of your application, you just need to enable the option.
+Sinatra ships with basic support for cookie-based sessions.
+To enable it in a configure block, or at the top of your application, you just need to enable the option.